Back to Archive

 The Full Story

-On June 4, 2018, IHOP tweeted: 'For 60 years, we've been IHOP.
+On June 4, 2018, IHOP's Twitter account posted a single cryptic tweet: 'For 60 years, we've been IHOP.
 Now, we're flippin' our name to IHOb.
 Find out what it could b on 6.11.18.'
-They physically changed the 'P' to a 'b' on their signage.
-The internet went into a collective frenzy.
-Every major fast food brand on Twitter responded: Burger King changed their name to 'Pancake King.'
-Wendy's said 'Not really afraid of the burgers from a place that decided pancakes were too hard.'
-McDonald's shared an old tweet where they'd beaten IHOb to the burger business in 1954.
-The collective response from competitors amplified the stunt beyond anything IHOP could have engineered on their own.
-On June 11, they revealed it was IHOb for 'burgers.'
-Nobody cared.
-Everybody was already talking.
+They physically flipped the 'P' to a 'b' on their roadside signage at multiple locations and updated their social profiles.
+The speculation machine ignited immediately.
+Every major food and lifestyle brand on Twitter weighed in unprompted: Burger King changed their display name to 'Pancake King.'
+Wendy's replied: 'Not really afraid of the burgers from a place that decided pancakes were too hard.'
+Whataburger tweeted: 'We're not flippin' our name.'
+MoonPie: 'Why would they do this to me.'
+Media outlets ran pieces daily for a full week.
+Theories circulated: Impossible Burger partnership?
+IBeer?
+Intermittent fasting?
+On June 11, IHOP revealed the answer: IHOb stood for 'burgers.'
+The anticlimax was immediate and completely intentional — the most boring possible answer was funnier than any elaborate reveal could have been.

 02